 Who is a Candidate for LASIK?

 Although LASIK is considered a safe procedure, it is not ideal for everyone.
-Your doctor will perform a thorough evaluation to determine whether bladeless LASIK in Honolulu, HI is appropriate for you, or if you would benefit from another type of refractive procedure.
+Your doctor will perform a thorough evaluation to determine whether bladeless LASIK is appropriate for you, or if you would benefit from another type of refractive procedure.
 The ideal LASIK candidate:

 - Is over 18 years old